Dillon Brooks's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Dillon Brooks.

-Dillon Brooks is a Canadian professional basketball player currently with the Phoenix Suns.
-A former Oregon Duck, where he earned All-American honors and Pac-12 Player of the Year, Brooks was drafted into the NBA in 2017.
-He initially played for the Memphis Grizzlies, where he was recognized for his defensive abilities, earning NBA All-Defensive Second Team honors in 2023.
-After being traded to the Houston Rockets, he played there for two seasons before being traded to the Suns.
+Dillon Brooks is a Canadian professional basketball player currently with the Phoenix Suns in the NBA.
+He rose to prominence during his college career at the University of Oregon, earning All-American honors and Pac-12 Player of the Year in 2017.
+Drafted into the NBA in 2017, Brooks initially played for the Memphis Grizzlies, where he gained recognition for his defensive abilities, earning NBA All-Defensive Second Team honors in 2023.
+He was traded to the Houston Rockets in July 2023 and was subsequently traded to the Phoenix Suns after two seasons with Houston.

 2015: Pan American Games Silver Medal